AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-variations.md

 #### New Content Fragment {#fragment-references-new-content-fragment}

-The option **New Content Fragment** will allow you to create a completely new fragment.
+The option **New Content Fragment** will let you create a completely new fragment.
 To achieve this a variation of the create content fragment wizard will open in the editor.

 You will then be able to create a new fragment by: